bachya/pypollencom/README.md

 If you wish to continue using the previous, synchronous version of `pypollencom`, make sure to pin version 1.1.2.

+# Python Versions

+`pypollencom` is currently supported on:

+* Python 3.5
+* Python 3.6
+* Python 3.7

+However, running the test suite currently requires Python 3.6 or higher; tests run on Python 3.5 will fail.

 # Installation

 ```python